state-space-models/cuthbert/docs/examples/online_stoch_vol.md

 ```

 We'll use a simple bootstrap particle filter for inference since our model is
-non-linear and non-Gaussian and univariate (so we don't need to worry about the
+non-linear, non-Gaussian and low-dimensional (so we don't need to worry about the
 particle filter curse of dimensionality).

 ## Load data

-We'll use the `yfinance` library to easily download the Marks & Spencer stock price
+We can use the [`yfinance`](https://github.com/ranaroussi/yfinance) library to easily
-data for the past 3 years.
+download the Marks & Spencer stock price data for the past 3 years.

 ??? quote "Code to download Marks & Spencer stock price data"
     ```{.python #online-stoch-vol-load-data-func}